phpDocumentor/phpDocumentor/docs/manual/for-users/validating-documentation-in-your-code.rst

 Validating documentation in your code
 =====================================

-Aside from generating API Documentation is DocBlox also capable of detecting issues in your inline documentation
+Aside from generating API Documentation is phpDocumentor also capable of detecting issues in your inline documentation

-The default behaviour is that DocBlox will check for the following issues:
+The default behaviour is that phpDocumentor will check for the following issues:

 * Files